JDL Travel

 Luna on bench

-This campground gave us a lot of time to hang outside with the mild weather, bonfire ring, and food trucks that came to the campground.
+This campground gave us a lot of time to hang outside with the mild weather, fire ring, and food trucks that came to the campground.
 We loved being able to "eat out" on the weekend without having to drive anywhere.

 silly Luna snuggling